Frank Bruno vs. Mike Tyson II: Martin vs. Gogarty

+López vs. Villamor

+The final bout on the undercard saw WBC strawweight champion Ricardo López defend his title against No. 1 ranked Ala Villamor.

+López would largely dominate the bout.
+Early in the eighth round a left uppercut from López sent the challenger down flat on his back where he remained at the count of ten giving López a KO victory.

+Main Event

 Mike Tyson was the aggressor for the entire fight.
 In round 1, Tyson continuously attacked Bruno with right overhand punches, forcing Bruno to grapple with Tyson several times in the round in order to weather the storm.
 In the final 30 seconds of the round, the two men would go toe-to-toe with Tyson connecting with a power right hand that staggered Bruno.
 Bruno would regain his composure and exchange punches with Tyson until the bell sounded.
 During their first round exchange, Bruno would receive a cut over his left eye.
 Tyson would continue to attack Bruno in round 2, with Bruno again grappling with Tyson at a frequent basis in an effort to slow Tyson down.
 Less than a minute into the third round, Tyson dodged a Bruno jab and proceeded to unleash a 13-punch combination that caused referee Mills Lane to stop the fight and award Tyson the victory via technical knockout.

 Aftermath

 The match would prove to be the final one of Frank Bruno's career.
 Though he initially talked about a potential third fight with Tyson, he was advised by doctors that he risked losing vision in one eye if he continued to fight and subsequently announced his retirement from the ring shortly thereafter.

 Mike Tyson would next set his sights on the WBA Heavyweight champion Bruce Seldon.
 However, Tyson's contract stated that he would first have to defend the WBC Heavyweight title against number one contender Lennox Lewis.
 Don King eventually paid Lewis $4 million to step aside and let Tyson face Seldon on the condition that Lewis would get his WBC title shot after.
-Tyson would then go on to defeat Seldon by 1st round knockout to capture the WBA Heavyweight title.
+Tyson would then go on to defeat Seldon by 1st-round knockout to capture the WBA Heavyweight title.